keileyn/shipment_simulation/README.md

    ```sh
    python project.py
    ```
-3. Input production details and click **Simulate** to calculate the estimated completion date.
+3. Input production details and click **Simulate** to calculate the total work days and estimated completion date.

 ## Design Decisions
-The decision to use Tkinter for the GUI was based on its simplicity and built-in support in Python, which allows for easy deployment.
+The decision to use **Tkinter** for the GUI was based on its simplicity and built-in support in Python, which allows for easy deployment.
 The **tkcalendar** library was chosen to facilitate intuitive date selection, reducing the likelihood of user input errors.
 The application’s flexibility in supporting different work schedules (5, 6, or 7-day weeks) ensures adaptability for various manufacturing setups.

-Additionally, the decision to include **Pillow** allows for seamless integration of images, making the UI visually appealing without significantly impacting performance.
+Additionally, the decision to include **Pillow** allows for seamless integration of images, specifically, either logo of the company, making the UI visually appealing without significantly impacting performance.
 The modular approach of the script makes it easy to extend with additional features in the future.

 ## Future Enhancements
 Several improvements are planned for future releases: